 7. Urban Bourbon Trail

 This one’s very close to our heart over here at Dwellsy HQ.
-Kentucky’s bourbon is, of course, known the world over as one of the very best drinks one can consume (not that we’re biased or anything).
-Rachel was quick to point out that while most of the biggest and most famous distilleries are 60-90 minutes out of town, the Bourbon Trail actually begins in Louisville.
+Kentucky’s bourbon is known all world over as one of the best drinks one can consume.
+Rachel was quick to point out that while the biggest and most famous distilleries are 60-90 minutes out of town, the Bourbon Trail begins in Louisville.

-Starting in the heart of Louisville’s Downtown, you can find Michter’s, Old Forester and Evan Williams, and close by in the East Market District, you’ll find Angel’s Envy and Rabbit Hole.
-And, just a little bit out of town (with a friend as your designated driver, of course), you can find Jim Beam and Bulleit amongst many, many others.
+Starting in the heart of Louisville’s Downtown, you can find Michter’s, Old Forester and Evan Williams.
+Close by in the East Market District, you’ll find Angel’s Envy and Rabbit Hole.
+And, just a little bit out of town (with the help of a designated driver), you can find Jim Beam and Bulleit.

 Not sure if Louisville is the place for you?
 Check out our other local guides here.
 The right home for you is out there, and we’ll help you find it.